| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 A biplot aims to represent both the observations and variables of a matrix of multivariate data on the same plot.

-draw a 2d biplot (PC1 and PC2 on axis ‘x’
+The method plot.bpca.2d draws a 2D biplot (PC1 and PC2 on axis ‘x’

 and ‘y’, respectively).
 It uses the traditional graphics system.

-draw a 3d biplot (PC1, PC2 and PC3 on axis
+The method plot.bpca.3d draws a 3D biplot (PC1, PC2 and PC3 on axis

 ‘x’, ‘y’ and ‘z’, respectively) in two ways: